hexian000/kcptun-libev/README.md

 *\* Specifically: x86 CPU with SSSE3, aesni and pclmul.*

 kcptun-libev ships with additional encryption methods to ensure that users have alternatives for specific reasons.
-In most cases, the recommended one is just what you need.
+Although the strength of each method is discussed, in most cases the recommended one just works.

 ### Obfuscation